pwbriggs/music-assistant.github.io/docs/music-providers/spotify.md

 - Entering a personal ClientID may speed up access to the Spotify API or eliminate rate limiting if that is encountered.
 How to obtain a ClientID is explained [here](https://developer.spotify.com/documentation/web-api/concepts/apps).
 When entering the information in the various fields the only mandatory item is the REDIRECT URL which must be set to `https://music-assistant.io/callback`.
 Using a personal ClientID is optional
 - After deciding whether to use a personal ClientID, click on the large button AUTHENTICATE WITH SPOTIFY
 - A new window will open where you must allow Spotify to connect to Music Assistant
+- You must then come back to MA and press SAVE in the Spotify settings page.
+If the device you are on kills the MA frontend before this is done then the provider setup will fail (Use a different, typically non-mobile, device if this happens)

 ## Known Issues / Notes